-My passion is protecting dogs in all ways — promoting spay and neuter to reduce the population of unwanted animals, encouraging people to rescue dogs from shelters, and helping them to find a balanced relationship that will make for a happy dog and happy humans.
+My passion is protecting dogs in all ways — promoting spay and neuter to reduce the population of unwanted animals, encouraging people to rescue dogs from shelters, and helping them to find a balanced relationship that will make for happy dogs and happy humans.

 But I also want to protect dogs from disease, and there’s one killer lurking out there that is silent and invisible.
 If there are mosquitos in your area (and that’s very likely), then your dog is at risk.
 I’m going to share with you what you need to know about heartworm disease.